-A new police beat in China: Smog
+China: Anti-pollution cops to take on Beijing's smog

 Spearheaded by Beijing's acting mayor Mayor Cai Qi, the political crackdown on burning fossil fuels comes amid a flurry of concern over the country's choking air pollution.

+"Like many of us, I am used to checking the weather and the air quality index (AQI) of Beijing first thing in the morning.
+I totally understand the public's concerns and complaints over air pollution," Cai told reporters Saturday, according to Xinhua.

-At a meeting on Saturday, the mayor promised to take tougher measures to improve the air quality in the city's 16 districts by 2017, official state media agency Xinhua reported.
+He vowed to take tougher measures to improve the air quality in the city's 16 districts in 2017.

 The new environmental police would among other things, crack down on open-air barbecues, garbage incineration and biomass burning — areas previously overlooked by authorities, Xinhua reported.

-Nearly 24 cities were issued "red alerts," Xinhua said.
+Last week, nearly 24 cities across China were issued "red alerts," Xinhua said.
 Red alerts are the highest of the four-tiered pollution warning system used by mainland China.

 When red alerts are in effect, authorities take measures to reduce the air pollution by closing businesses, shutting down factories and banning high-polluting vehicles off the road.